zheng-wang/irontest/README.md

 `Iron Test started with UI address http://localhost:8090/ui`

-Open a web browser, and go to the UI address.
+Open a web browser (Google Chrome preferred), and go to the UI address.

-Though the UI is crossing browsers, Google Chrome is preferred as it is the main browser that is used to test the application.

 ## Use